PixelMutation/Circuit-Simulator/README.md

 ## Console / log output
 Program section, duration and object contents are  printed to the console.
 An ASCII circuit diagram is also printed
+## Variables
+New output variables can be added by adding them to variables.py
+This includes creating a new Sympy symbol, adding to the conversion table, adding the equation and adding the corresponding dependencies